-- Assist our Company in attracting and retaining qualified executive officers; - Assure our Company will have the continued dedication of our Company's executive officers in the event of a pending, threatened or actual change of control; - · Provide certainty about the consequences of terminating certain executive officers' employment; - Protect our Company by obtaining non-compete covenants from certain executive officers that continue after their termination of employment not involving a change of control; and - Obtain a release of any claims from those former executive officers.
+- Assist our Company in attracting and retaining qualified executive officers; - Assure our Company will have the continued dedication of our Company's executive officers in the event of a pending, threatened or actual change of control; - Provide certainty about the consequences of terminating certain executive officers' employment; - Protect our Company by obtaining non-compete covenants from certain executive officers that continue after their termination of employment not involving a change of control; and

+• Obtain a release of any claims from those former executive officers.

 Accordingly, the agreements generally provide for certain benefits if the executive officer's employment or service is involuntarily terminated by our Company without cause prior to a change of control or if, within two years after a change of control, the executive officer's employment or service is terminated involuntarily by the Company without cause or the executive officer resigns for good reason.
 The current form of Key Employee Agreement was approved by the MOCC in December 2007 after reviewing the Key Employee Agreements previously in effect and current market practices related to severance arrangements and benefit levels related thereto.
+The MOCC reviews the form of Key Employee Agreement on a periodic basis in consultation with the executive compensation consultant and legal advisors.